All Year: Yes

 **We also expect volunteers to clean up after themselves. i.e. You do your own breakfast and lunch dishes.
 We have a rule with dinner - Whoever cooks the meal, doesn't clean up, so we're happy to wash up if you cook and expect volunteers to do the dishes if we cook dinner. :-) Cooking or doing dishes is not counted as part of your work time, as this is just courtesy **

-We have two friendly horses on the property, that we use for trail riding.
+We have three friendly horses on the property, that we use for trail riding.
 If you are interested in horses, you can learn about them in your free time.
 If you can already ride, you may be able to go with Claire or Marcus on a trail ride, but please don't expect this, as we'll need to assess your abilities first so you don't damage our horses.

 This is a beautiful property located on the Northern Atherton Tablelands near the small townships of Mount Molloy and Julatten.
 It's inland from Mossman and Port Douglas (50mins), about 1.5 hours drive North West from Cairns and about 45 minutes north of Mareeba.

 We do not pick up volunteers from Cairns.
 To get to us you need to catch a shuttle or bus to Mareeba or Port Douglas, where we will pick you up and drive you to our property.